filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 Each Filecoin provider has an associated _power_ value in the network that is proportional to the amount of space contributed and determines the chances to win the right to add a block to an epoch (a specific point on the chain).
 By adding blocks, providers obtain _block rewards_ and collect fees for the messages included in that block.

-Additionally, providers submit storage proofs regularly to the chain.
-This enables them to obtain _storage fees_ from the clients that have made deals with them.
+Additionally, providers submit storage proofs regularly to the chain, for which they receive _storage fees_ from the clients that have made deals with them.

 Block rewards are meant to bootstrap the Filecoin network.
 They decrement as real storage utility and fees take over.